lengran/CS2DropKnife/README.md

 As long as you have a knife equipped, type "!drop" or "!takeknife" in the chat box and you should see 5 of your knives dropped on the ground.

+Note: Every player is allowed to drop knives only once in each round.

 ## Which version should I use?

 For most of the cases, I would recommand to use [the version without chat filtering](https://github.com/lengran/CS2DropKnife/releases/download/v1.1.0/CS2DropKnife-v1.1.0.zip).
 You can bind css_drop or css_takeknife to your prefered key to achieve the effect of one-key-drop-knife.